Some of these links will take you to different pages, others will link further down this page.

 10 x 60 Vario-Finder with Quick Release Guider Bracket Kit (1060VGKIT)

 The Astro-Physics designed Guider Bracket greatly expands the versatility and functionality of the Baader 10 x 60 Vario- Finder Scope.
 By removing the Finder Scope’s 45° prism and reticle-eyepiece and substituting T-2 extension tubes, the finder transforms into a straight-through guidescope.
 This unique Guider Bracket provides the robust, flexure-free structure to hold even the heaviest guide cameras.
-Whether you use a feather-light camera, such as the SBIG STi or Starlight Xpress Lodestar, or a heavy-weight, such as the SBIG ST-402, this Guider Bracket will help you master autoguiding.
+Whether you use a feather-light camera, such as the SBIG ST-i, QHY5L-II and Starlight Xpress Superstar, or a heavy-weight, such as the SBIG ST-402, this Guider Bracket will help you master autoguiding.

 An enlarged Quick-Release Base (QRBASEG) provides the rigid foundation on which the bracket rests.
 The male dovetail base-rail allows the bracket to be positioned for proper balance, while providing an attachment point for the stabilizing guide ring.
 The guide ring is the key to rigidly holding the focuser’s draw tube and the guide camera flexure-free.